rwdavies/STITCH/README.md

 ### missing libraries <a name="paragraph-installation-missing-libraries"></a>

-If you experience a problem with installation, you can either try conda below.
+If you experience a problem with installation, you can either try conda above.
 Alternatively, if you see an error similar to ```error while loading shared libraries: libmpc.so.2: cannot open shared object file: No such file or directory```, then either ask your system administrator to install gmp, mpfr and mpc for you, or try running the following before R CMD INSTALL
 ```
 ./scripts/install-package-dependencies.sh
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:`pwd`/install/lib/